StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 Since friendships are much less set-in-stone than marriages, the stakes here are lower; however, many of the same considerations apply.
 Parents are naturally going to want to steer their children away from negative influences.

-While anyone who remembers their teenage years can likely sympathize with the perspective of children (the sentiment of righteous and indignant outrage regarding parental authority "overstepping its rightful bounds"), it is important to note that scripture directly calls out bad company in 1 Corinthians 15:33.
+While anyone who remembers their teenage years can likely sympathize with the perspective of children (the sentiment of indignant outrage regarding parental authority "overstepping its rightful bounds"), it is important to note that scripture directly calls out bad company in 1 Corinthians 15:33.
 To the extent that your parents disapprove of your friend(s) on these terms, to that extent there is actually little room for you to argue.

 There is, however, the issue of legalism.
 If you take a look at Jesus' circle of contacts, you do find prostitutes and tax collectors... or rather ex-prostitutes and reformed tax collectors.
 And we are not Jesus of course.
 The point I am making is that people on the upswing need friends too -- people that are a good influence on them rather than an influence likely to drag them back into their old habits.
 (And it is a mistake for us to talk about "these people" entirely in the third person -- *we* are these people, all of us, at least to an extent: Romans 3:23).